justcatthefish/ctf-writeups/2024-01-27-RWCTF/pgsum/README.md

 0x7f87a74e3000->0x7f87945ce04c is -0x12f14fb4 bytes (-0x25e29f7 words)
 ```

 We have our offset now, and we can easily calculate address where our "fake" structure will be stored.
-Now it is enough to craft it.
+Crafting it is the next step.

-First attempt was to call `system` with `/bin/sh` (or `one_gadget` in general).
-Used the following code (extended python script):
+In the initial attempt, we tried to call `system` with `/bin/sh`.
+The following code was used (extended python script used before):

 ```py
 def probe():